mobibyte/Social-Coding-2/README.md

 | Medium     | 6 MOMOCOINS    |
 | Hard       | 10 MOMOCOINS   |

+### RULES
+1. The issues will stay open until the contributions have ceased.
+After this, the issue will be closed and can no longer be attempted.
+2. Being first doesn't mean you win.
+This is a collaboration issue and is open to anyone.
+Points will be distributed fairly.
+3. Good luck and have fun!

 ## Resources
 There are some resources that could help you out on building your website!
 It may also help you understand documentation!